 That time cost me a lot, in terms of my health.
 I suffered a severe stress reaction, had chronic eczema (caused by stress), and spent most of my time thinking all manner of terrible thoughts.

 It could have been avoided.
 I could have chosen to have faith and to be positive, to believe that everything would come right in the end and that I would land back on my feet, which I eventually did.

 Had I been optimistic I would have saved myself a great deal of mental suffering.

 Maybe you’ve been through a similar time of hopelessness.
 And if so, I’m sure it affected you greatly.

-If you were absolutely without hope, you wouldn’t bother to even attempt to do anything positive because… well, you’ll fail, right?
-So why would you even both?
-Why bother working hard when it won’t pay off?
-Why bother going to the gym when you’ll never be fit anyway.
-Why bother?
-Without hope it all seems so completely pointless.
-So you’ll never achieve anything.
+If you were completely hopeless, you wouldn’t bother to even attempt to do anything positive because… well, you’ll fail, right?
+So why would you even bother?
+Without hope, it all seems so utterly pointless.

 Answer these questions from 1 to 8.
 1 is for “absolutely false”.
 8 is for “absolutely true”.

 - I can think of many ways to get out of a jam.

 ___ 3.
 I feel tired most of the time.

 ___ 4.
 There are lots of ways around any problem.